 Climate Change Program Activities

-The DWR Climate Change Program addresses climate change impacts through mitigation and adaptation measures to ensure that Californians have an adequate water supply, reliable flood control, and healthy ecosystems now and in the future.
+The DWR Climate Change Program has been recognized for taking the lead, to addresses climate change impacts through mitigation and adaptation measures, to ensure that Californians have an adequate water supply, reliable flood control, and healthy ecosystems now and in the future.

 Some highlights of our activities include: